-Parking Regulations - Faculty, students and visitors are expected to comply with all campus parking and speed regulations as well as all state laws, county and municipal ordinances governing traffic/parking in their locality.
-State and local law enforcement authorities will enforce those provisions on Tennessee College of Applied Technology - McKenzie campuses.
-Violators may also be subject to disciplinary action in accordance with the Tennessee College of Applied Technology - McKenzie Student Disciplinary Policy governing student conduct and disciplinary sanctions.
-This policy is promulgated pursuant to, and in Parking compliance Policv 3:02:00:01(V) with.
-Traffic and found TBR at https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions.
+Faculty, students, and visitors are expected to comply with all campus parking and speed regulations as well as all state laws, county and municipal ordinances governing traffic/parking in their locality.
+State and local law enforcement authorities will enforce those provisions on the Tennessee College of Applied Technology campuses.
+Violators may also be subject to disciplinary action in accordance with the Tennessee College of Applied TechnologyStudent Disciplinary Policy governing student conduct and disciplinary sanctions.
+This policy is promulgated pursuant to, and in compliance with, TBR Policy 3:02:00:01(V) Traffic and Parking (https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions).